doplab/soar-tp/week5/README.md

 ```
 **Recurrent errors**
-*Java Fatal Error: Unable to find package java.lang in classpath or bootclasspath*: This issue happen when Netbeans cannot find your JDK or it is unproperly configured.
+*Java Fatal Error: Unable to find package java.lang in classpath or bootclasspath*: This issue happen when Netbeans cannot find your JDK or it is improperly configured.
 To solve it, you can right-click on your project > properties > Libraries > Select a Java Platform

 ```